MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-devices-winml-runtime-error.md

 The main intent of this measure is to track the percentage of devices experiencing Winml Runtime Error.

-It is purely using Winml runtime Error telemetry and Winml ProcessInfo telemetry.
+The measure uses only Winml runtime Error telemetry and Winml ProcessInfo telemetry.

 ## Measure attributes